Alyssa Lampe: High school

 Originally from Tomahawk, Wisconsin, Lampe wrestled for Tomahawk High School.
 She was the first female wrestler to qualify for the state wrestling meet, and the first girl to wrestle for a Wisconsin state championship.
 She competed at state three times and placed second at the 2006 State Championships.
-During her senior year, she won 47 of 53 matches, but lost the Division 2 state title to Thane Antczak.
+During her senior year, she won 47 of 53 matches, but lost the Division 2 state title to Thane Antczak of Chetek/Prairie Farm by a score of 6–3 after defeating Antczak 2–1 in the individual sectional finals.
 She finished her high school career 133-21 for a .811 winning percentage competing against boys.

 Collegiate

-After high school, she attended Northern Michigan University, where she was part of the U.S. Olympic Education Program and trained with coaches Shannyn Gillespie and Tony DeAnda.
+After high school, she attended Northern Michigan University, where she was part of the U.S. Olympic Education Program and trained with coaches Shannyn Gillespie and Tony De Anda.
 In May 2007, Lampe was recognized as the women's freestyle athlete of the semester at the U.S. Olympic Education Center.
 She eventually decided to move to Colorado Springs, Colorado, to join the U.S. Olympic Training Center resident program.
 At the training center, she trained with coaches Terry Steiner and Izzy Iboinikov.

-Age-group programs (2004-2006)
+Age-group programs (2004–2006)

 Lampe's first successes came at national level in 2004.
 She would eventually earn bronze at the 2007 and 2008 Junior Worlds.